sandheepg/musings/_posts/2017-03-01-getting-started-with-elixir.md

 ---

 Elixir is a dynamic, functional, concurrent programming language that is built on top of Erlang and runs on its VM.
-You can get more details about Elixir [here](https://en.wikipedia.org/wiki/Elixir_(programming_language) "Wikipedia") and [here](http://elixir-lang.org "Official site")
+You can get more details about Elixir [here](https://sandheepg.github.io/musings/a-brief-intro-to-erlang-and-elixir "Brief intro to Elixir"), [here](https://en.wikipedia.org/wiki/Elixir_(programming_language) "Wikipedia") and [here](http://elixir-lang.org "Official site")

 In order to install Elixir, you must have Erlang installed.
 The following instructions will guide you on how to install Elixir on different OS.